akkadotnet/akka.net/docs/articles/intro/use-case-and-deployment-scenarios.md

 As you can see the main point here is keeping a static reference to your `ActorSystem` .
 This ensures it won't be accidentally garbage collected and gets disposed and created with the start and stop events of your web application.

+> [!WARNING]
->**Warning**<br>Although hosting inside an ASP.NET Application is easy.
+> Although hosting inside an ASP.NET Application is easy.
 A **word of caution**: When you are hosting inside of `IIS` the applicationpool your app lives in could be stopped and started at the whim of `IIS`.
 This in turn means your `ActorSystem` could be stopped at any given time.

 Typically you use a very lightweight `ActorSystem` inside ASP.NET applications, and offload heavy-duty work to a seperate Windows Service via Akka.Remote / Akka.Cluster